thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_2.md

 ### 9. KEY QUOTES

-* **"The next conservative President must be prepared to use the EOP aggressively to limit, control, and direct the executive branch." (p.
-76)**  This quote sets the tone for the chapter, emphasizing the need for an assertive approach to executive power.
+* **"The next conservative President must be prepared to use the EOP aggressively to limit, control, and direct the executive branch." <sup>(76)</sup>**  This quote sets the tone for the chapter, emphasizing the need for an assertive approach to executive power.
-* **"Properly understood, it is a President’s air-traffic control system with the ability and charge to ensure that all policy initiatives are flying in sync and with the authority to let planes take off and, at times, ground planes that are flying off course." (p.
-77)**  This quote highlights Vought's vision of the OMB as a tool for controlling the bureaucracy.
+* **"Properly understood, it is a President’s air-traffic control system with the ability and charge to ensure that all policy initiatives are flying in sync and with the authority to let planes take off and, at times, ground planes that are flying off course." <sup>(77)</sup>**  This quote highlights Vought's vision of the OMB as a tool for controlling the bureaucracy.
-* **"The next Administration should consider reviving these executive orders and issuing new ones that further streamline the regulatory process and limit agency discretion." (p.
-82)**  This quote reveals the desire to rollback regulations and limit agency autonomy.
+* **"The next Administration should consider reviving these executive orders and issuing new ones that further streamline the regulatory process and limit agency discretion." <sup>(82)</sup>**  This quote reveals the desire to rollback regulations and limit agency autonomy.
-* **"The next conservative President should ensure that the NSC is staffed with individuals who are committed to his agenda and who will work tirelessly to advance his priorities." (p.
-84)**  This quote emphasizes the importance of staffing the NSC with loyalists.
+* **"The next conservative President should ensure that the NSC is staffed with individuals who are committed to his agenda and who will work tirelessly to advance his priorities." <sup>(84)</sup>**  This quote emphasizes the importance of staffing the NSC with loyalists.

 ### 10. SUMMARY & SIGNIFICANCE